 This website is newly developed, and it is updating constantly by Greek Cruise's Port Members.

 Syros is a beautiful island, a gem in the Aegean Sea, a beautiful blend of a historical past and a vibrant present.
-Cruise guests can wander the city of Ermoupolis, experience the magic of the island and admire the rare beauty that combine neoclassical and Cycladic architecture.
+Cruise guests can wander the city of Hermoupolis, experience the magic of the island and admire the rare beauty that combine neoclassical and Cycladic architecture.
 Visitors are lured by the clear blue waters, the beautiful sandy beaches, the culture and the extreme scenery and they share unforgettable experiences throughout the year either in summertime or winter.

 The Town Hall, Hermoupolis.
-The Town Hall of Ermoupolis on Miaouli square is one of the largest and most impressive Town Halls in Greece.
+The Town Hall of Hermoupolis on Miaouli square is one of the largest and most impressive Town Halls in Greece.
 Built in 1876 under the supervision of Ernst Ziller, this unique building is inspired by three different architectural styles.
 The Tuscan style featured on the 1st floor with the imposing staircase of 15.5 meters width, the Ionic style found on the 2nd floor and the Corinthian that can be observed in the towers.
 The Town Hall also features a marble pediment dedicated to D. Bafiadakis.
 Other noteworthy elements of the Town Hall are the hanging ladder at the entrance, the bust of D. Bafiadakis, the boardroom and the portraits of former mayors.
 The Town Hall now houses the courts, the land registry, the Archaeological Museum and various other public bodies and municipal services.

 Historic Theatre Apollon.
 It constitutes an emblem of the island’s cultural heritage.
 Created in 1864 by the Italian architect Pietro Sampo who was inspired by 4 stunning Italian standards including the Scala di Milano, the theater Apollon adorns the heart of the capital to this day.
 It hosts some of the most important cultural events, operas and amazing theatrical works from local and international theatrical troupes.
 The Apollon Theater also houses the Theater Museum known as “the memory place” which was founded in 2002 and hosts findings from local and other artists who played an important role in the history of this monumental theater, a theater being the ultimate alternative for entertainment and unrivaled amusement on the island.